shortdoom/erc20_permit_fun/README.md

 # Motivation

-ERC20Permit is one of interesting ways to implement gasless transactions.
+ERC20Permit is one of the interesting ways to implement gasless transactions.
 This repository is educational.
 It gathers available resources on ERC20Permit and implements found soultions using Typescript in Hardhat.
-Version 3.4 of Openzeppelin contracts introduced ERC20Permit in drafts, this repository implements Openzeppelin contracts for showcase.
+Version 3.4 of Openzeppelin contracts introduced ERC20Permit in drafts, this repository implements Openzeppelin contracts for a showcase.

 # Resources

 [Alberto Cuesta Canada repository.
+Original implementation](https://github.com/albertocuestacanada/ERC20Permit)

-Original implementation](https://github.com/albertocuestacanada/ERC20Permit) [How to code gasless tokens on ethereum](https://hackernoon.com/how-to-code-gas-less-tokens-on-ethereum-43u3ew4) [Banteg repository with very good explanations available](https://github.com/banteg/permit-deposit) [Dai implementation was first](https://docs.makerdao.com/smart-contract-modules/dai-module/dai-detailed-documentation) [Good overview of what are meta transactions on stackexchange](https://ethereum.stackexchange.com/a/78653) [AAVE Token with example permit script in web3.js](https://docs.aave.com/developers/the-core-protocol/aave-token#permit)
+[How to code gasless tokens on ethereum](https://hackernoon.com/how-to-code-gas-less-tokens-on-ethereum-43u3ew4)

+[Banteg repository with very good explanations available](https://github.com/banteg/permit-deposit)

+[Dai implementation was first](https://docs.makerdao.com/smart-contract-modules/dai-module/dai-detailed-documentation)

+[Good overview of what are meta transactions on stackexchange](https://ethereum.stackexchange.com/a/78653)

+[AAVE Token with example permit script in web3.js](https://docs.aave.com/developers/the-core-protocol/aave-token#permit)

 # Repository